FRC-Team3484/open-scouting/docs/Formatting_Season_Fields.md

 ```

 - `choices` indicates the list of choices that the scouts can select from.
 Scouts can select more than one value fpr this field
+    - This should be a list of tuples where the first item is the translatable pretty name, and the second item is the simple name

 ### `choice`
 This field allows the user to select a single choice from a list, in case scouts wanted to indicate something like if the team got any penalties or scored